Mesa Arizona Easter Pageant: Production

-The Mesa Pageant runs Tuesday through Saturday evenings during the two weeks just before Easter, performing completely in Spanish on the first Saturday evening.
-No donations are accepted and no tickets are required, although seating is first-come, first-served.
+The Mesa Pageant runs Tuesday through Saturday evenings during the two weeks just before Easter, with translations done in Spanish with 400 headphones.
 The four-story, multi-level stage used for the pageant is a temporary installment on the temple grounds.
 It takes three weeks to assemble and is disassembled after each Easter season.

 Auditions are required to participate in the Mesa Pageant, and all cast and crew positions are voluntary.
 Nearly 1,000 people auditioned in 2013 while only 475 (the largest cast to date) were invited back.
-While the cast is mostly composed of members of the Church of Jesus Christ of Latter-Day Saints, members of several other religious faiths participate in the production each year.
+While the cast is mostly composed of LDS Church members, those of several other religious faiths participate in the production each year.